ravisuhag/jolly/README.md

 ## Code

 We're using semi-colons and comma-last.
 No rhyme or reason; and some of the hapi [code convention guidelines](http://hapijs.com/styleguide).
 All client-side js code is also in commonJS pattern packs using webpack.
-Check out `.editorconfig`, `.jsbeautifyrc`, `.jshintrc` for additional code conventions used.
+Check out `.editorconfig`, `.jsbeautifyrc`, `.eslintrc` for additional code conventions used.

 ## Running the server locally

  - Install  `node`, `npm`
- - Place a copy of `config.js` in `/config` folder.
- - Monitoring services will require Google analytics service account key file placed in `config/keys/`
+ - Rename `config/config.example.js` to `config/config.js` folder.
  - Run these commands

 ```sh